ollawone/parcel_plugin/README.md

 # Description

-This plugin was developed to enable efficient bulk capture of coordinate geometry off survey diagrams.
+This plugin was developed to enable efficient bulk capture of coordinate geometry of survey diagrams.

 It caters for addition, modification and deletion of cadastral parcels.